 - Right to Inspect and Copy – Clients have the right to inspect or obtain a copy of their mental health and billing records used to make decisions about them for as long as the PHI is maintained in the record.
-UAC may deny your access to PHI under certain circumstances, but in some cases you may have this decision reviewed.
-Upon request, UAC will discuss details of the request and denial process.
+UTAC may deny your access to PHI under certain circumstances, but in some cases you may have this decision reviewed.
+Upon request, UTAC will discuss details of the request and denial process.
 There may be a fee for copying requested records.

 - Right to an Accounting – Clients have the right to receive an accounting of disclosures of PHI for which they have neither provided consent nor authorization.
-Upon request, UAC will discuss details of the accounting process.
+Upon request, UTAC will discuss details of the accounting process.

 - Right to a Paper Copy – Clients have the right to obtain a paper copy of notices even if they previously agreed to receive notices electronically.

-- Right to Notice with Respect to PHI – UAC is required by law to maintain the privacy of PHI and to provide clients with a notice of legal duties and privacy practices with respect to PHI.
+- Right to Notice with Respect to PHI – UTAC is required by law to maintain the privacy of PHI and to provide clients with a notice of legal duties and privacy practices with respect to PHI.

 - Protected Confidentiality – Is protected even if the request is made by someone who:

 - Has other means of obtaining it;

 - Is authorized by State law.

 - Internal program communication;